Yamakagashi Pass

 Masked Samurai (47 HP, 18 atk) gives 48 exp, and Raging Samurai (100 HP, 45 atk) gives 400 exp.

-It can be worthwhile to linger and hunt some of these monsters to level up if you have lots of arrows,
+It can be worthwhile to linger and hunt lots of these monsters to reach Lv20 if you have arrows,

-but pay close attention to how much damage you're taking, and weigh the risks of missed attacks.
+but pay attention to how much damage you're taking, and weigh the risks of missed attacks.

 Don't use up all of your Poison Arrows on this floor, though.